OData/v3ProtocolDocument/OData JSON Verbose Format.markdown

 The `etag` name/value pair MAY be included.
 When included, it MUST represent the concurrency token associated with the entity <ref>ETag</ref>.
 When present, this value MUST be used instead of the <ref>ETag HTTP header</ref>.

-The `id` name/value pair MAY be included if the server is using OData 2.0 and MUST be included if the server is using OData 3.0.
+The `id` name/value pair MAY be included if the service is using OData 2.0 and MUST be included if the service is using OData 3.0.

 The value of the `properties` name/value pair MUST be a JSON object.
 It SHOULD contain a name/value pair for each navigation property.
 See [Representing Navigation Property Metadata](#representingnavigationpropertymetadata) for details.

-The `actions` name/value pair MAY be included in a response if the server is advertising actions.
+The `actions` name/value pair MAY be included in a response if the service is advertising actions.
 See [Entity Metadata for Actions](#entitymetadataforactions) for details.

-The `functions` name/value pair MAY be included in a response if the server is advertising functions.
+The `functions` name/value pair MAY be included in a response if the service is advertising functions.
 See [Entity Metadata for Functions](#entitymetadataforfunctions) for details.

 The `actions` and `functions` name/value pairs MAY be included in request payloads.
-In requests they are without meaning and MUST be ignored by the server.
+In requests they are without meaning and MUST be ignored by the service.

 #### 4.1.1.1 Entity Metadata for Media Link Entries ####